 No prerequisites or co-requisites.
-Constitutional Law, criminal procedure, and federal courts recommended.
+Constitutional Law strongly recommended; Criminal Procedure and Federal Courts recommended.

 The purpose of this clinic is to train students in the legal knowledge and skill required to secure fundamental liberty, justice and equality for people across their reproductive lives, with a particular focus on pregnancy and birth.
 For current clinic work, this is achieved primarily through advocacy and litigation around legal or policy frameworks restricting the autonomy and undermining the equality of pregnant, parenting, and birthing women; or, punishing women by virtue of their reproductive status.